 Rebuild and recalculate the stack with the new isolation distance.
 The structure's impedance now reads 52.03 Ohms.

-We can repeat the goal seek, this time seeking on W1/W2 only; the resulting impedance reads 49.63 Ohms.
+For this example, repeat the goal seek, this time seeking on W1/W2 only; the resulting impedance reads 49.63 Ohms.

 Restoring the overall stack thickness